-Flowers like marigold, calendula, viola, nasturtiums can be tried.
+Flowers like marigolds, calendula, viola, and nasturtiums can be tried.
 The list is long, and you can discover more names here.

 7. Give Space to Herbs

 Your container vegetable garden may look incomplete if you don’t grow some herbs.
 Fresh herbs can enhance the taste of your meal always, so it’s a great idea.

 You don’t need to grow all the herbs.
 Consider adding 2-3 plants that you like most and suit your location: Parsley, thyme, mint, sage, oregano, cilantro, and much more to choose from.
-A window box, a few small containers, hanging baskets can also be used.
+A window box, a few small containers, and hanging baskets can also be used.